 Part 2 of the Coding-Independent Code Points (CICP) standard (ISO/IEC 23091-2) defines code points and fields that identify the video signal type, independent from its compressed representation in a coded video layer bitstream, such as an AVC or HEVC bitstream.
 The compressed representation is often considered to be a temporary, compact distribution delivery state of the video signal, while the reconstructed video signal output from the decoder should be interpreted as having the same meaning as the video signal immediately prior to compression, indicated by the signal type code points conveyed by metadata mechanisms of the compressed stream such as the VUI header.
 The combinations of properties and the permutations of all possible values being considered can reach hundreds of choices to describe a signal type, and some of these combinations are not expected to be used in practice (such as using the ITU-R BT.2100 perceptual quantization (PQ) transfer characteristics with ITU-R BT.601 colour primaries).
 Only a small subset of these combinations (such as BT.2100 colour primaries with BT.2100 PQ /HLG transfer characteristics, Y’CbCr with narrow range signaling) are expected to be used in the industry.
 These properties, usually expressed in "metadata", can exist across the production and distribution workflows and knowledge of these properties and combinations has value as content gets processed in the E2E [End-to-End] production to distribution workflow chain.

 This text is a non-normative document of industry widely used practices on describing existing combinations of video properties and their representations in different carriage domain systems.
 This document aims to avoid mistaken assumptions on video property combinations made by vendors of various content processing tools that may be part of a production equipment chain.
 With the increased usage of high-dynamic range and the increased use of look-up tables in television systems, these content processing mistakes could increasingly become magnified.
-Lastly, this document aims to help its readers, especially toolset developers, avoiding unnecessary, complicated tailoring of their content processing tools to specific areas of the workflow, and thus improve the repurposing of their tools to different parts of the workflow.
+Lastly, this document aims to help its readers, especially toolset developers, avoiding unnecessary, complicated tailoring of their content processing tools to specific areas of the workflow, and thus improve the repurposing of their tools to different domains of the workflow (Capture, Production, Production Distribution, Service Distribution).

-This Technical Report will first talk about the types of common standard colour volumes and the properties associated to define them.
-Then for each common standard colour volume what different parameters of the associated properties are in use in industry.
-Lastly depending on domain (production, distribution) how each of these associated properties are carried.
+This Technical Report will talk about common combination of related video properties sets and either define system identifier tags for each combination of commonly used values (section 7.1 or 7.3) that goes across domains or just characterize video properties/values where values may be more restricted by the domain (section 7.2).
+For the case of system identifier tags, the section will also indicate the different types of carriage of these associated parameters.

 Domains- capture, production, production distribution, service distribution